serra/invoice-automator/docs/api_access.rst

 -----------------

-The Invoice Automator uses the `keyring package <https://pypi.org/project/keyring/>`_ to store and access secrets.
+The Invoice Automator uses the `keyring package <https://pypi.org/project/keyring/>`_ to store and access secrets in our development environment.
 Keyring comes with sensible defaults for most operating systems, but you can also configure it to use a different backend.
 Secrets (such as passwords, api keys, oAuth access tokens)